saastechacademy/foundation/project-ideas/inventory-mgmt/createOrderItemInventoryReservation.md

 **Scenario:**

 A customer places an order for 1 unit of product "P001" to be shipped from facility "F001".
-The `requireInventory` flag is set to "Y".

 **Initial State:**